Last Updated on June 15, 2023 by rudyooms

 $registryPath = "HKLM:\SOFTWARE\Policies\Microsoft\Windows\CurrentVersion\MDM" New-Item -Path $registryPath $Name = "AutoEnrollMDM" $Name2 = "UseAADCredentialType" $value = "1" new-ItemProperty -Path $registryPath -Name $name -Value $value -PropertyType DWORD -Force | Out-Null new-ItemProperty -Path $registryPath -Name $name2 -Value $value -PropertyType DWORD -Force | Out-Null gpupdate /force

-When you applied one of these options I described above, you will notice a new Task will be created in the task scheduler.
-A new nice Category: EnterpriseMgmt will be created with a task named: “schedule created by enrollment client for automatically enrolling in MDM from AAD” in it.
+When you applied one of the options I described above, you will notice a new Task will be created in the task scheduler.
+(If not please visit this blog) A new nice Category: EnterpriseMgmt will be created with a task named: “schedule created by enrollment client for automatically enrolling in MDM from AAD” in it.
 This task runs every 5 minutes for a duration of 1 day and will try to run C:\Windows\system32\deviceenroller.exe with these arguments /c /AutoEnrollMDM

 Give it some time because sometimes it could really take long before the device will be enrolled into Intune successfully.
 In the meantime, you could notice the error Auto MDM Enroll: Failed 0x8018002b (event 76) popping up in the DeviceManagement-Enterprise-Diagnostic event log.